PaulaRybicka0114/challenge_portfolio_paulinarybicka/README.md

 ### Subtask 1 - entry test
 8/10 points :tada:
 ### Subtask 3 - README file formatting in GitHub - why did you decide to participate in challenge_portfolio?
 Hi, my name is Paulina and in 2023 I have decided to change a lot of things in my life - one of those things is work.
-Although I am a ~~hysterian~~ historian (:laughing:), testing interested me enough to take on this challenge.
+Although I am a ~~hysterian~~ historian, testing interested me enough to take on this challenge.
 At this stage I am a complete rookie, but there is a lot of willingness in me to learn and grow.
-I would liklanguage conversion from Polish to English and vice versae to become a responsible and prepared junior tester in the coming year, so that I can then get better and better at pointing out mistakes to others (joking!).
+I would like to become a responsible and prepared junior tester in the coming year, so that I can then get better and better at pointing out mistakes to others (joking!).
 I believe the DareIT challenge will enable me to do this. :blush:
 ### Subtask 4 - exploratory tests - explore the application
 **1. What is this application about and what is it used for?**
 * the application is a kind of database on individual players - their names, age, position, club, as well as reports of matches played